Siddhish16/Bank_Management_Genesis/README.md

-            # BANK MANAGEMENT SYSTEM FOR GENESIS
+# BANK MANAGEMENT SYSTEM For Genesis
  The project is based on Finacement Theam.

 ## Description